nndda/itchio-profile/README.md

     And then copy-paste the CSS from `dist/styles.css` to your itch.io profile page, and save it.

+> [!IMPORTANT]
+> If its only the HTML that were updated/changed, there's no ***need to bump the version and publish the update*** via `npm run publish`, as its were designed only for the CSS.
+>
+> You should, however, commit and push the changes yourself.

 ## Development

 How do I update and develop the page with its HTML and CSS.